19 Career Options After Learning Japanese

 Your Japanese skills can help you in the workplace once you achieve a certain level of proficiency.
 For example, at least JLPT N3, if not N2 or N1.

 You can use your Japanese skills professionally.
-You can Combine your existing skills with language or pursue Japanese as a full-time career.
+You can combine your existing skills with language or pursue a career in Japanese.

-With so many options, I believe it would persuade you to brush up on your Japanese abilities and pick the one that best suits your needs.
+With so many options, I believe it will encourage you to brush up on your Japanese skills and choose the one that best suits your needs.

 Regardless of which path you choose, you will have a successful career.
 Learning Japanese has a lot to offer.
 Besides, working in Japan or at a Japanese-based company near you may be an exciting experience.